 Your grade in the course will be determined as follows:

 To receive credit for the course, you must earn a letter grade of C or better (for an area of study course) or D or better (for a nonarea of study course), based on the weighted average of all assigned course work (e.g., exams, assignments, discussion postings, etc.).
-You will receive a score of 0 for any work not submitted.

 First Steps to Success

 Copyright © 2012 by Thomas Edison State College.
-All Rights Reserved.
+All rights reserved.